Our School

 Morning and After School Care Available

-To insipre students to lead their own learning.
+Our mission is to inspire students to enjoy and lead their own learning.

 The students of Mountain Discovery Charter School are engaged in an experientially rich, hands-on course of study developed to maximize each child’s potential to become a responsible citizen of the local and global communities.